This blog post was updated on September 28, 2022.

 Toiletries to Take

 Toiletries can take up a lot of space if you’re not careful.
-As a woman who loves her beauty products, it’s difficult for me to limit these, but very important because … they are HEAVY!
-And, I’ve found that buying travel-size versions (when I can) can help minimize spills and save space.
+Buying travel-sized versions can help minimize spills and save space.

 - Hair accessories